 Since the repository is private, feel free after you are done to copy it over into a public repository to show off on your Github!

 Earning points in this optional is not as rigid since you may pick your own project.
-With that said, to earn full points you must fully implement one of the beginner projects as stated by Jayson, have a README.md, and have at a minimum 5 unit tests pass with the cargo test command.
-You do not have to do any of the add-ons or extensions that Jayson recommends.
+With that said, to earn full points you must:

-Below are buttons that link to the Github Optional Assignment repository.
+Below is the button that links to the Github Optional Assignment repository.
 The Brightspace submission link is at the top of this section.